Navigating the Artificial Intelligence Landscape: 10 Simple Rules for Adoption

 10. Knowledge is Power: Provide Training and Monitor Outcomes

 Empower employees with training and awareness programs on AI usage and ethical considerations.
-Continuous monitoring ensures that the expected benefits are realized.
+Continuous monitoring ensures that the expected benefits are realised.
 Regular assessments help organizations adapt and refine their AI strategies as needed.